richiepagard/fun-with-python/python-logging/README.md

 ---

 ### Log To File
-- Modify the previous exercise to log messages to a file name instead of prnting to the console.
+- Modify the previous exercise to log messages to a file name instead of printing to the console.

 ---